jyng/jyng.github.io/_posts/2017-03-21-food-challenge.md

 Here are some insights we found:
 - Measurement for carbon dioxide wasn't a clear indicator of how well they were doing
-- There wasn't enough context for the graph to be meaningful
-- The gauge was easy to miss because it was below the fold

-My product manager suggested a week graph as that UI is clearer than  .
-Our engineers were working on some back-end issues, so I designed and implemented the feature.
+- We had a hidden affordance in the graph UI.
+There is no perceivable information for a user to act upon (The graphs numbers were meaningless to a user).
+- The gauge's relationship with their food selection was ambiguous

+### Incorporating Feedback

+My product manager suggested that showing the weekday a user has completed would help solve our affordance issue.
+I volunteered to implement it as the engineers were busy solving a large back-end issue.
-We also noticed that the graph would be a lot of valuable once users have established context.
-I suggested we move the graph into the results view.
+While building the Weekday UI, I reasoned that we move the graph into a results view.
+A graph at the end of flow would have more value for users.

+In the food view, after a user finishes food input flow, they are brought back to the dashboard.
+We felt that this experience created a dead-end without enough incentive for the user to return.

 {{end_block}}